 Liquor Licensing in Sidney

 The Town of Sidney works with the Provincial Liquor and Cannabis Regulation Branch (LCRB) to manage the issuance and amendment of liquor licences in the community.
 This happens through an established process that includes staff and Council review, public consultation, and formal comment to the LCRB with recommendations or conditions regarding the licence.
 This process is outlined in the Town’s Liquor & Cannabis Licensing Policy.

 Cannabis Licensing in Sidney

-Businesses wanting to open a cannabis retail location in Sidney should first contact the LCRB (see link above) to discuss their application.
+Businesses wanting to open a cannabis retail location in Sidney should first contact the LCRB to discuss their application.
 Consideration by the Town of Sidney begins following a referral from the LCRB to the Town.
 Following a referral, Town staff would contact the applicant to discuss next steps for the application.